Biography of Fernando Alonso

 The same number of podiums, albeit with no follow-up victory, and four additional points meant Alonso improved his standing to fourth, with the highlight of the season a second-place finish in France.

-2005 was a coming of age for the Spaniard.
+2005 was a coming of age.
 An immense tussle with Michael Schumacher at Imola to take his third victory in four at the beginning of the season set up an almighty battle for the championship.
-Four further victories were enough to make the Spaniard the first man to beat Schumacher to the world title since Mika Hakkinen in 1999.
-This even though he missed the US Grand Prix through that Michelin tyre controversy.
+Four further victories were enough to make the Spaniard the first man to beat Schumacher to the world title since Mika Hakkinen in 1999, even though he missed the US Grand Prix through the Michelin tyre controversy.

-Alonso made it two world championships in two years in 2006, with a dominant Renault aiding him to seven more race victories, including six in the first nine races.
-In fact, Alonso only failed to finish in the top two four times in 18 races, amassing 134 points.
+Alonso made it two championships in two years in 2006, with a dominant Renault aiding him to seven more race victories, including six in the first nine races.
+In fact, Alonso only failed to finish in the top two on four occasions in 18 races, amassing 134 points.

 In addition, McLaren was involved in the espionage scandal with Ferrari, overshadowing the team's exploits.
 Four victories ensured Alonso was in with a chance of the championship until the very end, ultimately finishing tied with Hamilton just one point behind champion Kimi Raikkonen.

-With a single podium in 2009, Alonso once again called time on his Renault career, this time moving to the most famous team of all...
+With a single podium in 2009, Alonso again called time on his Renault career, this time moving to the most famous team of all.

 Alonso discovered the perfect way of marking a Ferrari debut, taking victory at the 2010 Bahrain Grand Prix.
-Four further wins, including 'Fernando is faster than you' in Germany, looked set to give Alonso a third title.
-But traffic in the name of Vitaly Petrov in Abu Dhabi handed Sebastian Vettel his first triumph.
+Four further wins, including the infamous 'Fernando is faster than you' message to then team-mate Felipe Massa in Germany looked set to give Alonso a third title.
+But traffic, notably Vitaly Petrov in Abu Dhabi, handed Sebastian Vettel his first triumph.

 2011 was less prosperous with just one victory to show for his efforts, whilst second place in the standings in 2012 - after a chaotic season-finale in Brazil - and 2013 would be the best Alonso would earn for the remainder of his first F1 stint.

-After dabbling in the Indianapolis 500, Dakar Rally and Le Mans, Alonso is back with Alpine to try and close his F1 book properly.
+After dabbling in the Indianapolis 500, Dakar Rally and Le Mans, Alonso returned to F1 with Alpine in 2021 to try and close his book on the sport properly.

-Despite a slowish start to 2021, he did display glimpses of the old champion in him with a stunning performance for fourth in Hungary as well as his first podium in seven years in Qatar.
+Despite a slowish start, he did display glimpses of the old champion in him with a stunning performance for fourth in Hungary as well as his first podium in seven years in Qatar.